mtang724/BSENSE-in-cabin/baseline/README.md

 ## Run BSENSE

-1. Change to the baseline directory
+1. From the base BSENSE directory, move to the baseline directory
 ```bash
 cd baseline
 ```
-2. Run BSENSE with `python bsense/main.py`.
+2. Run BSENSE with `python3 bsense/main.py`.

 This runs BSENSE with one radar recording and outputs:
 * **Ground truth BPM**